The quickest way to begin your search for library resources is to use Library Search.

 The Library email being email@example.com

-You can narrow your search results to find just books by selecting Resource Type 'Books' from the left hand menu.
+You can narrow your search results to find just books by selecting Resource Type 'Books' from the right hand menu.
 You can select your preferred library site under Collection.

 Try clicking "Advanced Search" option, and choose title ...is (exact) from the dropdown menus.
 Note that Library Search may not find the details for every article or resource.
 Sometimes you may need to search a more specialised subject database.
 Your LLC Subject Resources contact will be able to help you find specific resources for your subject too.